fqqf/bin-dynamic-analysis/README.md

 ## memgrep
-*Find string in memory of all processes (memgrepv does the same, but with progress bar)*
+*Find string in memory of all processes (fast-memgrep does the same, but with multithreading)*

 ### Usage:
 ```bash